OnelioViera/devconnector-v2/README.md

 --Start Server--
 1. npm run server

-Then go to postman and run a GET http://localhost:5000 and SEND.
+Then go to Postman and run a GET http://localhost:5000 and SEND.
 Should get API Running